TsekeM/TsekeM/README.md

-# 👋 Hi, I’m @TsekeMaila a systems developer from South Africa
+# 👋 Hi, I’m @TsekeMaila a systems developer from South Africa.

 # I enjoy a challenge and I express that in my work!